Public trust posture

 Dogfood

-Non-trivial agent dispatch is checked for linked issue, tasklist, profile, scope, plan, and acceptance criteria.
+Non-trivial agent dispatch is checked for linked issue, tasklist, profile, scope, plan, and completion proof.

 CI security checks